zoeskim/Gymnastics/README.md

 5. Access new figures in gym/figures/.

 ## Methods
+All code was executed in Python, with the following libraries utilized:
+- pandas
+- numpy
+- matplotlib
+- itertools
+- openpyxl
+- plotly

 ## Conclusions

 ## Future Applications
-I tried to make this code as generalized as possible, such that its visualization methods and algorithms can easily applied to other competions.
+I tried to make this code as generalized as possible, such that its visualization methods and algorithms can easily applied to other events.
+If you have interest in generating these graphs for other competitions, email me at zoeekimm@gmail.com.